 Steps to participating in undergraduate research in the Psychology Department

 1. Choose which professor you want to work with.
-This can be done by forming a relationship in class, or by consulting this chart: Independent Study Chart
+This can be done by forming a relationship in class, or by searching the Faculty Research Database.

 2. Contact the professor and let them know when you are interested in working with them.
 The professor will let you know if they are accepting students for that semester.

 3. Have the professor fill out an independent study form for you.
 (You can pick up blank forms from the Undergraduate Office in Barnwell.)

 4. Bring the filled out form to the Undergraduate Office in Barnwell to have it signed.

 5. Turn the completed form in to the Registrar's Office.